JayLee-LambdaSchool/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    - .forEach() doesn't really return anything, it just calls a provided function on each element in the array.
+    - .map() uses the return values and actually returns a new Array that's the same size as the original array.

 2. Explain the difference between a callback and a higher order function.

+    - A higher-order function is a function that takes another function as an argument and/or returns a function to its callers.
+    - A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. What is closure?

+    - is an object that gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+    - Window/Global Object Binding: the value of "this" will be the window object
+    - Implicit Binding: when a function is called by a preceding dot, the object before that dot is this
+    - New Binding: when a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function
+    - Explicit Binding: when either the call or apply method is used, this is explicityly defined

 5. Why do we need super() in an extended class?

+    - We need super() in an extended class in order to gain access and call functions from the parent constructor.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.